-No matter what religion you follow, St. Anne’s Church in Talawila is one of the most ancient and wonderful of all Christian shrines in Sri Lanka.
+No matter what religion you follow, St. Anne’s Church in Thalawila is one of the most ancient and wonderful of all Christian shrines in Sri Lanka.
 Founded in the epicentre of tradition and holiness, thousands of pilgrims flock during the Christmas season, in March and August to this amazing place of solitude and solace.
 Close to Kalpitiya, the St.Anne’s Church is easy to access with the roads in good condition and offering some stunning views of the Talawila Beach in peace.

 The other account is that in the 17th century, a poor Portuguese man journeyed from Mannar to Colombo in order to seek a livelihood.
 However, he failed to do so and was returning by the coast, when he happened to fall asleep under a large tree at Talawila at the site of the present church.
 He dreamed that he saw an image at the foot of the tree, with lighted tapers burning on each side.
 Waking up from his sleep, he saw with astonishment that the image was actually there.

 In this confusion, he prayed loud and at that moment was suddenly dazed and awestruck by the ‘great awakening light’, which illumined the form of St. Anne herself.
-The mother of the Holy Virgin in her glorious presence stood before him and told that the image he had seen was intended as a representation of herself and that he should build a church there, christen it after her, and preserve in it the relic that had so graciously been revealed to him.
-Impressed and moved with this experience, the poor man set out to build a small Chapel.
+The mother of the Holy Virgin in her glorious presence stood before him and told him that the image he had seen was intended as a representation of herself and that he should build a church there, christen it after her, and preserve in it the relic that had so graciously been revealed to him.
+Impressed and moved by this experience, the poor man set out to build a small Chapel.